NOTE: as of March 1, 2013 I will no longer use EQSL, since it cannot be used for any awards.

 The Wife & I were full time RVers, from June 2007 through June 2010.For more details on us and our adventures, be sure to visit our Blogsite at: http://adventures-kim-sam.blogspot.com/

-Early 2011, I got a new Kenwood TS-590, and the Ameritron ALS-500 amp for use RVing with my Hustler 5BTV Vertical.
+By early 2011, we had bought the place in Silver City, NM and gave up full-time RVing (although we still do many trips).
+I got a new Kenwood TS-590, and the Ameritron ALS-500 amp for use RVing with my Hustler 5BTV Vertical.
 We spent about 5 months on the road in 2011, and I operated this combination from the trailer quite a bit.
 And in 2012, I've added an Ameritron AL-1500 amp for home use.
-Antennas now are a 160M dipole, a CushCraft R8 Vertical, and the latest addition in late 2012, the bigOptiBeam 16-3 Tribander!
+Antennas at that time were a 160M dipole, a CushCraft R8 Vertical, and the addition in late 2012, the bigOptiBeam 16-3 Tribander!

-When out RVing,the rig operates strictly on battery power, by solar panels on top of the trailer.
-These pix are of the new 590 & ALS-500 setup in the trailer in 2011.
+When out RVing in our 21ft travel trailer, the rig operates strictly on battery power, by solar panels on top of the trailer.
+These pix are of the Kenwood 590 & ALS-500 setup in the trailer in late 2011.

 We operated portable forseveral months in 2011 & 2012, and for the rest of2012 here at our newly purchased home west of Silver City, New Mexico (DM52sq).

-The pole and antennas you see are our TV antenna, and a ladderline fed dipole, and in the back a 2M vertical.
+The pole and antennas you see are our TV antenna, and an "emergency" 40M dipole for NVIS, and in the back a 2M vertical.

 The "shack" has a fabulous view of the "Little Burro" Mountains, part of the Gila National Forest.